lucasvtiradentes/twitch-notifier/README.md

 ## Related

-- [x] [esports-notifier](https://github.com/lucasvtiradentes/esports-notifier): Receive a daily email informing whenever at least one of your favorite esports teams has a match on the current date;
+- [x] [esports-notifier](https://github.com/lucasvtiradentes/esports-notifier): receive a daily email informing whenever at least one of your favorite esports teams has a match on the current date;
 - [x] [gcal-sync](https://github.com/lucasvtiradentes/gcal-sync): sync your github commits and ticktick tasks to your google calendar and track your work effortlessly;
 - [x] [GAS docs](https://developers.google.com/apps-script/reference/script/clock-trigger-builder?hl=pt-br): documentation related to triggering functions in Google Apps script.